Restriction estimates for hyperboloids in higher dimensions via bilinear estimates: Bilinear restriction estimates for

 \begin{lemma} Let $V$ be a subspace of $\R^{d-1}$ and suppose that $V \cap B^{d-1}(0,2) \subset \mathcal{C}_{cK^{-a}},$ where $a > 0$.
 Then if $K$ is sufficiently large we must have dim $V \leq m$. \end{lemma}

 \begin{proof} Let $\{v^1, ..., v^k\}$ be an orthonormal basis for $V$.
 By hypothesis we know that for each $i$.
 Also note that $v^{i} - v^{j} \in V \cap B^{d-1}(0,2)$ and therefore $v^{i} - v^j \in \mathcal{C}_{cK^{-a}}.$ Then from Lemma \ref{lem:coneLemma} we conclude that for each pair $i,j$.
 Of course by hypothesis.
-Now let $P\omega$ denote the orthogonal projection
+Now let $P: \R^{d-1} \rightarrow \R^{m}$ denote the orthogonal projection

-From \eqref{eq:plane1} and \eqref{eq:plane2} we conclude that But if $K$ is large enough, depending only on $a$ and the implicit constants above, then \eqref{eq:plane3} implies that $\{Pv^1,..., Pv^{k} \}$ are independent.
-Indeed, from $\eqref{eq:plane3}$ it follows that there is some $\alpha > 0$ such that which implies the claimed independence if $K$ is large enough (depending on the value of $a$ and $\alpha$).
-Since $\{Pv^1, ..., Pv^{k} \}$ are all vectors in $\R^m$ we must have $k \leq m$ and so dim $V \leq m$.
+From \eqref{eq:plane1} and \eqref{eq:plane2} we conclude that But if $K$ is large enough, depending only on $a$ and the implicit constants above, then \eqref{eq:plane3} implies that the set $\{Pv^1,..., Pv^{k} \}$ is linearly independent.
+One way to see this is to note that \eqref{eq:plane3} implies that the Gramian matrix $G$ with entries $G_{ij} = \langle Pv^i, Pv^{j} \rangle$ is a small perturbation of $\frac{1}{2}I$ when $K$ is large enough, with $I$ the $m\times m$ identity matrix.
+The claimed independence follows at once from the characterization of independence in terms of the Gramian matrix.
+Alternatively, from $\eqref{eq:plane3}$ it follows that there is some $\alpha > 0$ such that which implies the claimed independence if $K$ is large enough (depending on the value of $a$ and $\alpha$).